silverton-io/buz/website/docs/introduction/what-is-honeypot.md

 ---
 sidebar_position: 1
 slug: /
+title: What is Honeypot?
 ---

-# What is Honeypot?

-Honeypot is a multi-protocol event collection, validation, and routing system.
+Honeypot is a system for collecting, validating, and delivering events where you need them to go.

 It is designed to be ***easily-configured***, ***easily-deployed***, and ***easily-maintained***.